Ecdosis/psef-tool/README.md

        the file‐names.

-XXMMLL ffoollddeerrss
+XML folders
        May  be specified as per TEXT folders, but extra config keys are recog‐ nised to facilitate import.
 In addition  to  the  versions  key,  other recognised keys are:

-       ccoorrffoorrmm::  specifies  the docid of a corform file (a CSS file wrapped in JSON) as the default format for files in this and child directories.
+       corform:  specifies  the docid of a corform file (a CSS file wrapped in JSON) as the default format for files in this and child directories.

-       ssttrriippppeerr:: specifies the docid of  a  stripper  config  file  to  direct stripping of markup from files in this and in child directories.
+       stripper: specifies the docid of  a  stripper  config  file  to  direct stripping of markup from files in this and in child directories.

-       sspplliitttteerr::  specifies  the  docid of the splitter config to use for this and all child directories.
+       splitter:  specifies  the  docid of the splitter config to use for this and all child directories.

-       ffiilltteerr:: designates the name of a Java filter program  to  be  used  for filtering text files.
+       filter: designates the name of a Java filter program  to  be  used  for filtering text files.

-OOtthheerr ccoonnffiigg kkeeyyss
+Other config keys
        At the topmost level a PDEF archive should contain a .conf file with at least

-       bbaassee__uurrll:: The url to upload to, e.g. http://localhost:8080/
+       base_url: The url to upload to, e.g. http://localhost:8080/

-EEXXAAMMPPLLEE
+EXAMPLE
        pdef‐tool archive

        pdef‐tool ‐a shakespeare ‐d "english/shakespeare/*"